 It was a sea…

 PAUL: A sea, okay.
-We enjoyed it, it was kind of, it was weird having tables at the stage in front of my side of the PA, very, very, very odd.
-It’s as if there was this mosh pit and then some diners next to it you know.
+We enjoyed it, and it was kind of weird having tables at the stage in front of my side of the PA, very, very, very odd.
+It’s as if there was this mosh pit and then some diners next to it, you know.

 NIBBS: What was that?

-PAUL: In Finland in the bay, in the harbour… what was the place called, Nosturi?
+PAUL: In Finland in the bay, in the harbor… what was the place called, Nosturi?

 PAUL: You were interviewing there, in the afternoon?

-Yes I was doing the interview.
+Yes, I was doing the interview.
 How about the very old days?
-In the early eighties Saxon was one of the most popular bands in Finland.
-Actually it must have been at 82 or 83 when you had three or four gigs in Finland and you were playing in Ice Halls in the front of 2000-4000 people every night.
+In the early eighties, Saxon was one of the most popular bands in Finland.
+It must have been at 82 or 83 when you had three or four gigs in Finland, and you were playing in Ice Halls in front of 2000-4000 people every night.
 Do you have any funny stories from that tour?

 PAUL: I do remember Oulu.
 I remember the one 500-watt bulb above the stage.
-Didn’t need any more, it was really funny.
+I didn’t need it anymore.
+It was hilarious.
 I had a funny thing happen in Finland.
 I think it was in the town hall in Helsinki.
-I’ve never done this before but I handed my hotel key to a girl in the front row.
-Five minutes later she gave it back to me… okay, fair enough “laughs”
+I’ve never done this before, but I handed my hotel key to a girl in the front row.
+Five minutes later, she gave it back to me… okay, fair enough, “laughs.”

 Ok.
 Now I’m finished with my batteries.